Mitzvah Corps Israel

 Participants are provided with three complete meals a day, and a vegetarian option is always available.
 Virtually every accommodation during the summer in Israel is Kosher, and meals will be Kosher style (no meat and dairy served together).

-How does the group travel to, and within, Israel?
+How does the group travel within Israel?

-- Ground Transportation – All programs use air-conditioned privately chartered buses.
+All programs use air-conditioned privately chartered buses.
 Mitzvah Corps does not use public transportation.

 What are the options to exchange currency in Israel?